When my one-on-one clients ask better questions, they get better results.

 Keep your questions positive and focused on the possibilities in every situation.
 Stay away from questions that make people wrong (“Why would you do that?”) or questions that can only produce a negative, defeating answer.

 These great questions will get you through the toughest problems and challenges in your business, AND everyone will feel a lot better (which, as a reminder, produces BETTER business results!)

 So what was the great question my client asked last week?
 What was the question that brought tears of pride to my eyes?
 He asked “How can I be better at disagreeing with my manager?”
 Wow!
 Just wow!
 Needless to say we will focus on that this week.

 If you’re interested we’ll be focusing on two keys:

 - Be willing to change your mind, and

 - REALLY listen to their side.

-If you feel you need some help to make your company more successful and more enjoyable, contact TMH Business Coaching & Consulting today for a confidential, free, no-obligation consultation to propel you forward.
+If you feel you need some help to make your company more successful and more enjoyable, contact TMH Business Consulting today for a confidential, free, no-obligation consultation to propel you forward.
 Also, please feel free to add yourself to our weekly coaching tips email!